IRIS Sahand (2012): Description

-Sahand has been equipped with a locally-manufactured point-defense weapon system dubbed "Kamand."
+Sahand was equipped with a locally-manufactured point-defense weapon system dubbed "Kamand."
 The Kamand close-in weapon system can destroy any target approaching the destroyer from a distance/altitude of 2–4 km by firing between 4,000 and 7,000 rounds per minute.
-Sahand is armed with cruise anti-ship missiles and has a helicopter deck and electronic warfare systems.
+Sahand is armed with anti-ship cruise missiles and has a helicopter deck and electronic warfare systems.

-Sahand is said to have twice the defensive and offensive power of Jamaran, with upgraded torpedo tubes, various types of anti-air and anti-surface weapons, surface-to-air and surface-to-surface missiles, and a point-defense system.
+Sahand was said to have twice the defensive and offensive power of Jamaran, with upgraded torpedo tubes, various types of anti-air and anti-surface weapons, surface-to-air and surface-to-surface missiles, and a point-defense system.
 Sahand is equipped with an anti-submarine system and a stealth system, and enjoys higher maneuverability and increased operational range.
 The ship has four powerful engines, an improvement on Jamaran.

-Sahand is capable of sailing on turbulent waters and distant oceans for 150 days while accompanied by a support vessel.
+Sahand was capable of sailing on turbulent waters and distant oceans for 150 days while accompanied by a support vessel.

-Irani also said that Nawab, a domestically-developed medium-range surface-to-air missile system, has already been installed on the Sahand destroyer.
+Irani also said that Nawab, a domestically-developed medium-range surface-to-air missile system, was installed on the Sahand destroyer.
 Point-defense weapon systems for detecting and destroying incoming missiles and enemy aircraft and anti-missile systems have also been used in the indigenous destroyer.
-He also added that efforts are underway to install Abu Mahdi naval cruise missile on Iranian military watercraft, noting that the country’s destroyers would be equipped with more powerful cruise missiles.
-He explained that the Iranian Navy’s surface-to-surface cruise missile power has doubled and that the country’s destroyers will be deployed to high sea for the first time with 8 cruise missiles mounted on them.
+He also added that efforts were underway to install Abu Mahdi naval cruise missile on Iranian military watercraft, noting that the country’s destroyers would be equipped with more powerful cruise missiles.
+He explained that the Iranian Navy’s surface-to-surface cruise missile power had doubled and that the country’s destroyers will be deployed to high sea for the first time with 8 cruise missiles mounted on them.